Diagonal flow detects topology of strata: Zariski density of the plus piece for the basic components

-It remains to show the Zariski density for the plus piece.
-We will first prove the Zariski density of the monodromy groups for minimal strata, hyperelliptic components with two singularities and some sporadic components.
-As \Cref{t:surjectivity} implies that the Rauzy--Veech groups are finite index in monodromy groups, it will follow that the Rauzy--Veech groups for these base components are also Zariski dense.
-We will then extend the density to the Rauzy--Veech groups of all components by simple extensions.
-In turn, this will imply that the monodromy groups of all components are Zariski dense.

-For the base components, we will work directly on $H_1(S; \ZZ)$ as it is isomorphic to $H_1^+(\widetilde{S}; \ZZ)$ in such a way that the corresponding monodromy groups are conjugate.
+Suppose that $\calC$ is a quadratic stratum component.
+As usual, let $S$ be the underlying surface and let $R$ be the resulting branched double cover.
+Recall that $\upH_1(S; \ZZ)$ is isomorphic to $\upH_1^+(R; \ZZ)$; the isomorphism conjugates the corresponding monodromies.

-First observe that the monodromies in $H_1^+(S; \ZZ)$ and $H_+^1(S; \ZZ)$ are isomorphic by Poincaré duality.
-Let $M$ denote this monodromy group.
-Note that $H_+^1(S; \ZZ)$ does not contain the tautological plane.
-By Eskin--Filip--Wright \cite[Theorem 1.1]{Esk-Fil-Wri}, the algebraic hull coincides with the Zariski closure of the monodromy group $M$.
-This ensures that we can directly apply Filip's classification.
+Observe that the monodromy actions of $\calC$ on $\upH_1^+(R; \ZZ)$ and on $\upH_+^1(R; \ZZ)$ are isomorphic by Poincaré duality.
+We use $M$ to denote this abstract symplectic monodromy group.
+Note that $\upH_+^1(R; \ZZ)$ does not contain the tautological plane (see \Cref{s:algebraic_hulls_Zariski_closures}).
+By Eskin--Filip--Wright~\cite[Theorem 1.1]{Esk-Fil-Wri}, we may apply Filip's classification to the Zariski closure of $M$.
 Moreover, Treviño \cite[Theorem 1]{Tre} proved that the plus Lyapunov spectrum contains no zero exponents.

-Recall that the action of $M$ on $H_1(S; \RR)$ is said to be \emph{strongly irreducible} if no finite-index subgroup of $M$ preserves a non-trivial vector subspace of $H_1(S; \RR)$.
-We will later show that this action is indeed strongly irreducible.